wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 ---
 <span style='font-variant: small-caps'>→ [artists](/current/2024-worksahead/#artists) · [details](/current/2024-worksahead/#details) · [access](/current/2024-worksahead/#access) · [about](/current/2024-worksahead/#about) · [credits](/current/2024-worksahead/#credits) · [websites](/current/2024-worksahead/#websites)</span><br><small>Updated 19 April 2024</small>

-*Presented by* Word of Warning + Manchester School of Theatre
+*Presented by* Word of Warning + Manchester School of Theatre at MMU

 Eight very different artists come together to hothouse ideas over the course of one weekend… confessions, tarot, border crossings, pin-pricking, unmade recipes, endurance, space exploration, and horror films will all be in the mix.

-We invite you to join us on for an informal sharing of this work on **Friday 24 May**, before the artists embark on a path of shared exploration…
+We invite you to join us on **Friday 24 May** for an informal sharing of this work before the artists embark on a path of shared exploration…

 #### Artists
 Ash&nbsp;Cox&nbsp;· chris&nbsp;brown&nbsp;· E.M.&nbsp;Parry&nbsp;· Heather&nbsp;Alice&nbsp;· ITZATNA&nbsp;· Jamil&nbsp;Keating&nbsp;· Kelvin&nbsp;Atmadibrata&nbsp;· Lauren&nbsp;Greer<br><small><i>Participating artists subject to change.</i></small>